Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 What is a startup business loan

 A startup business loan is a type of financing designed to help new businesses get off the ground.
-They provide capital that can be used to buy a new business or franchise, pay for equipment and provide working capital to fund the day-to-day operations and expansion of the business.
+They provide capital to buy a new business or franchise, pay for equipment and fund the day-to-day operations and expansion of the business.

 The most common types of startup and new business loans include SBA 7(a) loans, personal loans, equipment loans, lines of credit and business credit cards.
 There are also portfolio loans and ROBS (rollovers as business startups), which leverage your personal assets to fund a business.